foundersandcoders/sql-challenge/README.md

 1. Clone this repo and `cd` into the directory
 1. Run `npm install` to install all the dependencies
-1. Run `npm run seed` to seed the database with the example data

 There's a bunch of data about various FAC cohorts in `seed.sql`.
 You'll need to read this to figure out exactly what tables you're working with.
+The DB will automatically be populated with this data before each test.

 Each challenge requires you to complete the corresponding statement in `model.js`.
 There are tests you can run to verify, e.g. `npm run test:1`.